Moniaar/React-native-world/README.md

 1. __view__ : In React Native, View uses Flexbox for its children’s layout in Android.
 2. __Components__ : At runtime, React Native creates the corresponding Android and iOS views for those You can think of components as blueprints.
 Whatever a function component returns is rendered as a React element.
 React elements let you describe what you want to see on the screen.

+## Props
+Props is short for “properties”, as it lets you customize React components

+## State
 ### Common Questions section
 1. Why would we want to use export default for a function?
 We use it to make the function usable throughout your app.